-Olivia is also actively involved in pro bono engagements, which includes assisting asylum seekers in immigration proceedings, and is a member of the firm’s Global Ethical Supply Chain Task Force.
+Olivia is actively involved in pro bono engagements, which includes assisting asylum seekers in immigration proceedings.

-Prior to joining the firm, Olivia spent her summer Texas RioGrande Legal Aid, counseling clients on federal income tax and consumer protection related matters.
+Prior to joining the firm, Olivia interned for Texas RioGrande Legal Aid, counseling clients on federal income tax and consumer protection matters.
 Olivia served as a summer associate in the firm’s Houston office in 2017.

-As a law student, Olivia was as Staff Editor of The Texas International Law Journal.
-She also served as a student attorney in the University Of Texas School Of Law’s Entrepreneurship and Community Development Clinic, where she drafted legislation and testified before the Texas Senate Committee on Intergovernmental Relations.
+As a law student, Olivia served as Staff Editor of The Texas International Law Journal.
+She also served as a student attorney in the University of Texas School of Law’s Entrepreneurship and Community Development Clinic, where she drafted legislation and testified before the Texas Senate Committee on Intergovernmental Relations.

 - State Bar of Texas Environmental & Natural Resources Law Section Buck J. Wynne Memorial Scholarship

 - The University of Texas School of Law Chancellor’s Scholarship